Gulf War air campaign: Losses

-An estimated 407 Iraqi aircraft were either destroyed or flown to Iran and permanently impounded there.
-During Desert Storm, 36 aircraft were shot down in aerial combat.
-Three helicopters and 2 fighters were shot down during the invasion of Kuwait on 2 August 1990.
+An estimated 407 Iraqi aircraft were either destroyed, or flown to Iran and permanently impounded there.
+During Desert Storm, 36 Iraqi aircraft were shot down in aerial combat.
+Three Iraqi helicopters and 2 fighters were shot down during the invasion of Kuwait on 2 August 1990.
 Kuwait claims to have shot down as many as 37 Iraqi aircraft.
 These claims have not been confirmed.
-In addition, 68 fixed wing aircraft and 13 helicopters were destroyed while on the ground, and 137 aircraft were flown to Iran and never returned.
+68 fixed wing Iraqi aircraft and 13 helicopters were destroyed while on the ground, and 137 aircraft were flown to Iran and never returned.

-The Coalition lost a total of 75 aircraft—52 fixed-wing aircraft and 23 helicopters–during Desert Storm, with 39 fixed-wing aircraft and 5 helicopters lost in combat.
+The Coalition lost 75 aircraft—52 fixed-wing aircraft and 23 helicopters–during Desert Storm, with 39 fixed-wing aircraft and 5 helicopters lost in combat.
 One coalition fighter was lost in air-air combat, a U.S. Navy F/A-18 piloted by Scott Speicher.
 Other Iraqi air to air claims surfaced over the years, all were disputed.
-One B-52G was lost while returning to its operating base on Diego Garcia, when it suffered a catastrophic electrical failure and crashed into the Indian Ocean killing 3 of the 6 crew members on board.
+One B-52G was lost while returning to its operating base on Diego Garcia, when it suffered a catastrophic electrical failure and crashed into the Indian Ocean, killing 3 of the 6 crew members on board.

 The rest of the Coalition losses came from anti-aircraft fire.
 The Americans lost 28 fixed-wing aircraft and 15 helicopters; the British lost 7 fixed-wing aircraft; the Saudi Arabians lost 2; the Italians lost 1; and the Kuwaitis lost 1.
-During the invasion of Kuwait on 2 August 1990, the Kuwaiti Air Force lost 12 fixed-wing aircraft, which were destroyed on the ground, and 8 helicopters, 6 of which were shot down and 2 of which were destroyed while on the ground.
+During the Iraqi invasion of Kuwait on 2 August 1990, the Kuwaiti Air Force lost 12 fixed-wing aircraft, all destroyed on the ground.
+Kuwait lost 8 helicopters, with 6 shot down and 2 destroyed on the ground.